vapoursynth/vapoursynth/doc/functions/prewitt_sobel.rst

    *max*
-      If an output pixel has a value greater than or equal to this, it will be set to the maximum value allowed by the frame's bit depth.
+      If an output pixel has a value greater than or equal to this, it will be set to the maximum value allowed by the frame's bit depth or 1 if it's float.

+      By default max will be 1 for float and the maximum value for integer.

       Output pixels are compared with *max* first, then with *min*.

    *planes*